ysugimoto/twist/README.md

 }
 ```

-## Merging configuration from kind of files and defaults
+## Merging configuration from various kind of files and defaults

 This package can accept kinds of config files (eg. yaml and json and env).
-To use some configurations, call `Cascade()` with some of `WithXXX` options and make sure put tag in your struct:
+To merge from some configurations, call `Cascade()` with some of `WithXXX` options and make sure put tag in your struct field which you want to assign:

 ```Go
 pakcage main